mozilla-l10n/documentation/src/localization/making_string_changes.md

 ## Why is it necessary to use new IDs?

 This is very specific to how localization works at Mozilla, and mostly depends on two key elements:
-* String IDs are used to identify strings throughout the entire localization toolchain.
+* String IDs (and not their values) are used to identify strings throughout the entire localization toolchain.
 * Translations stored in Version Control Systems – Mercurial or GitHub depending on the project – are treated as the **source of truth**.

 Changing the message ID will invalidate existing translations, the new message will be reported as missing (new) in all tools, and localizers will have to retranslate it.
 This is the only reliable method to ensure that localizers update existing localizations, and run-time stops using obsolete translations.